 The Eurasian Tree Sparrow was brought to North America by two St. Louis nature lovers who released them, along with several other species of birds, in Lafayette Park on April 25, 1870.

-Today, the European, or Eurasian, Tree Sparrow, Passer montanus, is found only in St. Louis and along the Illinois River and along the Mississippi River north to southern Iowa.
-Its larger and more aggressive cousin, the House Sparrow, Passer domesticus, has spread throughout the United States.
+Today, the European, or Eurasian, Tree Sparrow, Passer montanus, is found only in St. Louis, along the Illinois River, and along the Mississippi River north to southern Iowa.
+Its larger and more aggressive cousin, the House Sparrow, Passer domesticus, also an introduced species, has spread throughout the United States.

-Note: In 2010, the National Wildlife Federation designated Lafayette Park as a Certified Wildlife Nabitat.
+Note: In 2010, the National Wildlife Federation designated Lafayette Park as a Certified Wildlife Habitat.